-The marks from Stages 2 and 3 [AND 4?] will contribute to the final classification of the degree

-The weighting of marks contributing to the degree for Stages ??? is ADD RATIO
+The marks from Stages 2 and 3 will contribute to the final classification of the degree.
+The weighting of marks contributing to the degree for Stage 2 is half the weight of those for Stage 3.

 Common Marking Scheme

 The University employs a common marking scheme, which is specified in the Undergraduate Examination Conventions, namely